A list of all Undergraduate courses in Japanese.

 1 Elementary Japanese

-This course provides a foundation for further Japanese study.
+For students with no prior knowledge of Japanese.
 Students learn basic grammar and sentence structure and the two phonetic alphabets, as well as common Japanese expressions and vocabulary.
-Does not satisfy an Area requirement unless language requirement has already been satisfied.

 2 Continuing Elementary Japanese